laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ## Inertia

 Not impressed yet?
-Let's update the `index` method of our `ChirpController` class to render a front-end page component using Inertia:
+Let's update the `index` method of our `ChirpController` class to render a front-end page component using Inertia.
+Inertia is what links our Laravel application with our Vue or React front-end:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php